 - 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 We have assessed the nature of conduct in this matter as more serious (score of three).
-This is because we consider that the firm's conduct continued after it was known to be improper.
-The firm has failed to ensure that it was fully compliant with its statutory obligations until 2025.
-We consider having no PCPs from 2014 up until 2019, inadequate PCPs until 2025, and lack of CMRAs on files formed part of a pattern of misconduct. - 5.3 The harm, or risk of harm is assessed as being medium (score of four).
-This is because failing to ensure it had a compliant PCPs in place, or to conduct CMRAs on files, left the firm vulnerable to the risks of money laundering, particularly when providing high risk in-scope work such as conveyancing.
-The firm left itself without effective arrangements in place to manage compliance with the MLRs 2017 (and previously the MLRs 2007). - 5.4 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together gives a score of seven.
-This places the penalty in Band 'C', as directed by the Guidance. - 5.5 We and the firm agree a financial penalty in the middle of the band.
-This is because a failure to have PCPs, or conduct CMRAs, is a serious AML control failing that could have led to money laundering and/or terrorist financing.
-However, the firm has put in place measures to ensure continuing compliance with the MLRs 2017.
-There is minimal risk of repeated breaches by the firm.

-Based on the evidence the firm has provided of its annual domestic turnover; this results in a basic penalty of £18,756.

-- 5.7 The SRA considers that the basic penalty should be reduced to £16,880.
-This reduction reflects the mitigation set out in paragraph 4.2 above. - 5.8 The firm does not appear to have made any financial gain or received any other benefit because of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is £16,880.
+This is because we consider that the firms conduct continued after it was known to be improper.
+There has been a requirement to record CMRAs in place since the MLRs 2017 came into force on 26 June 2017.
+The inspection by our AML Proactive Supervision team highlighted that CMRAs were not being appropriately recorded on client files.

+- 5.3 The impact of the harm or risk of harm is assessed as being low (score of two).
+The nature of conveyancing (which forms approximately one quarter of the firms in-scope work) is considered high-risk, owing to the risk of abuse of the system by criminals.
+However, we note there is no evidence of any direct loss to clients or actual harm caused because of the firm's failure to record its assessment of risk in CMRAs. - 5.4 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together gives a score of five.
+This places the penalty in Band 'B,' as directed by the Guidance. - 5.5 We and the firm agree a financial penalty in the middle of the band.
+This is because the firm has introduced a new CMRA process and documented a CMRA on all live in-scope files.
+However, the failure to record CMRAs formed a pattern of misconduct.
+There is minimal risk of repeated breaches by the firm. - 5.6 Based on the evidence the firm has provided of its annual domestic turnover; this results in a basic penalty of £5,342. - 5.7 The SRA considers that the basic penalty should be reduced to £4,808.
+This reduction reflects the mitigation set out in paragraph 4.2 above. - 5.8 The firm does not appear to have made any financial gain, or received any other benefit, because of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £4,808.

-Publication
+6. Publication

-6.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the circumstances outweigh the public interest in publication.

-6.2 The SRA considers it appropriate that this agreement is published as there are no circumstances that outweigh the public interest in publication, and it is in the interest of transparency in the regulatory and disciplinary process.
+- 6.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the circumstances outweigh the public interest in publication. - 6.2 The SRA considers it appropriate that this agreement is published as there are no circumstances that outweigh the public interest in publication, and it is in the interest of transparency in the regulatory and disciplinary process.

-Acting in a way which is inconsistent with this agreement
+7. Acting in a way which is inconsistent with this agreement

 - 7.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it. - 7.2 If the firm denies the admissions, or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
-That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations. - 7.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of Principles 1, 2 and 5 of the SRA Principles and paragraph 3.2 of the Code of Conduct for Firms.
+That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations.

+7.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.

-Costs
+8. Costs